koder-cat/k8s-ephemeral-environments/docs/user-stories/epic-5-github-runners/US-015-deploy-arc.md

 - US-002: Install and Configure k3s Cluster

-## Notes
+## Implementation Notes

-- Use actions-runner-controller (ARC) from GitHub
+- Implemented as part of US-004 (required for PR environment workflow)
-- Requires GitHub App or PAT for authentication
+- Uses GitHub App authentication (more secure than PAT)
-- Consider using ephemeral runners (one job per pod)
+- Controller: `arc-systems` namespace
+- Runners: `arc-runners` namespace
+- Ephemeral runners (scale to zero when idle)
+- See `k8s/arc/README.md` for setup instructions
+- See `docs/runbooks/arc-operations.md` for operations guide